Medical Malpractice Cases We Represent

 - Navigating the maze of time limits and other legal technicalities on filing malpractice lawsuits and making claims.

 Our specialty areas within the medical malpractice field include:

 Brain-damaged newborn babies

 A variety of mishaps can occur in the labor and delivery process that result in serious life-long disability for infants and a substantial emotional and financial burden for their families.
-Perhaps no area of malpractice work requires as much skill, dedication, knowledge and experience to win a successful result.
+Perhaps no area of medical malpractice work requires as much skill, dedication, knowledge and experience to win a successful result.
 Lawyers who prosecute cases for obstetrical malpractice must be familiar with the stages of labor, ominous signs of fetal distress on electronic fetal monitoring, diabetes in pregnancy, pregnancy-induced hypertension, and a variety of other medical issues.

 Read more about birth injuries and some of our cases.